Vindair/CP317-W2018-G3/documents/Subby-Design.md

 ### 4.1.4.
 Data Security
 *	Database must maintain the security and integrity of data housed with in it on several levels:
     * Access Control:
-        * Postgres ensures all files stored are protected from reading by any accounts other than the Admin
+        * Postgres ensures all files stored are protected from reading by any accounts other than the Admin.
-        * Access is granted or revoked on any object all the way down the column level
+        * Access is granted or revoked on any object all the way down the column level.
-        * User authentication is performed by backend server and postmaster who sanction permissions to users requesting access to dat
+        * User authentication is performed by backend server and postmaster, who sanction permissions to users requesting access to data.
-        * Each Postgres user account is assigned a username and is further secured with a password
+        * Each Postgres user account is assigned a username and is further secured with a password.
-        * Write access is limited to the Admin by default
+        * Write access is limited to the Admin by default.
     * Data Integrity:
         * Foreign Keys
         * Primary Keys